When Is Partially Observable Reinforcement Learning Not Scary?: Proofs for Lower Bounds

-\textbf{The POMDP requires exponentially many samples to learn:} We claim that the agent must take $\Omega(A^{m-1})$ samples in order to learn this POMDP.
-This is because in the first $m-1$ steps, the reward is always 0 and the observation is always $o_d$ (the dummy observation), so that no knowledge is learned.
+It is easy to verify the $m$-step emission-action matrix at step $h=1$ has rank $2$ and minimum singular value no smaller than $1$ (by using Proposition \ref{prop:property_multistep_weak_revealing} with the optimal action sequence).
+Therefore, it satisfies Assumption \ref{asp:over} with $\alpha\ge1$.
+(Since $H=m$, Assumption \ref{asp:over} only requires $\sigma_S(\M_1) \ge 1$.)
+Moreover, we claim that the agent must take $\Omega(A^{m-1})$ samples in order to learn this POMDP.
+This is because in the first $m-1$ steps, the reward is always 0 and the observation is always dummy, so that no knowledge is learned.
 The only useful information is the reward feedback in the final step.
-Therefore, this is equivalent to the multi-armed bandit problem with $A^{m-1}$ arms. \\
+Therefore, this is equivalent to a multi-arm bandit problem with $A^{m-1}$ arms. \end{proof}